Professor Simon Naylor

-- Senior Lecturer in Human Geography (School of Geographical and Earth Sciences)
+- Professor of Historical Geography (School of Geographical & Earth Sciences)

 Naylor, S. (2010) Regionalizing Science: Placing Knowledges in Victorian England.
 Series: Science and culture in the nineteenth century (11).
 Pickering & Chatto: London.
 ISBN 9781851966363

 Naylor, S. (2009) Fieldwork and the geographical career: T. Griffith Taylor and the exploration of Australia.
 In: Naylor, S. and Ryan, J. (eds.)
 New Spaces of Exploration: Geographies of Discovery in the Twentieth Century.
 Series: Tauris historical geography series (2).
 I.B.
 Tauris: London, pp. 105-124.
 ISBN 9781848850170

 Turchetti, S., Dean, K., Naylor, S. and Siegert, M. (2008) Accidents and opportunities: a history of the radio echo-sounding of Antarctica, 1958–79.
 British Journal for the History of Science, 41(03), pp. 417-444. (doi: 10.1017/S0007087408000903)

 Dean, K., Naylor, S. , Turchetti, S. and Siegert, M. (2008) Data in Antarctic science and politics.
 Social Studies of Science, 38(4), pp. 571-604. (doi: 10.1177/0306312708090693)

 2020-2022 Building Climate Resilience through Community, Landscapes and Cultural Heritage.
 AHRC; £320,000K, Naylor Co-I. Part of the UKRI Climate Resilience Programme.